mocovenwitch/recommender-system/section2.md

-## Section2 - Simple Recommendation Systems
+# Section2 - Simple Recommendation Systems

-These are non-ml techniques, can be achived by SQL, while they are still powelful.
+These are `non-ml techniques`, can be achived by SQL, while they are still powelful.

 `Popularity` - lots of prople willing to pay money for these products.